CarlosFdezCarreira/TechnicalTest-0523/README.md

 # TechnicalTest-0523

 #### What is this
-This is a technical test, donde by the owner of this repository on May 2023.
+This is a technical test, done by the owner of this repository on May 2023.
 In short, the test consists of rendering a component of the style <input> type range, but without using this tag.

 #### Versions